diffkemp/diffkemp/README.md

 pairwise and prints syntactic diffs (thanks to the `--syntax-diff` option) of functions that are semantically different.

+Note: if `FUNCTION_LIST` contains any other symbols than functions (e.g. global variables), they will be ignored.

 ### Comparing sysctl options

 Apart from comparing specific functions, DiffKemp supports comparison of